 Tanya Boteju is an English teacher and new novelist.
 Tanya recently completed a young adult novel, Kings, Queens, and In-Betweens, which will debut Summer, 2019 with Simon & Schuster.
 She is grateful for her patient wife, supportive family and friends, sassy students, and hot mugs of tea.
 She hopes to contribute to the ever-growing collection of young adult literature representing diverse characters and experiences.

 Karen Marquis Derby teaches AP and IB English literature and has been teaching for more than 20 years.
 Karen lives in Charlotte, North Carolina, with her husband and daughter.
-This is her first foray in the blogging world and can’t wait to get started.
-She’s willing to be reached on Twitter @karen_derby if she can ever figure out how to tweet.
+This is her first foray in the blogging world.

 Rhoda Flaxman is a retired English professor who taught British and American Literature and directed Brown’s writing-across-the curriculum program.
 Rhoda is author of Victorian Word Painting and Narrative and presently serves as founding Director of The Open University of Wellfleet.
 She is an avid walker, swimmer, reader and participates actively in the lives of her children and eleven grand-children.